arcane-finance-defi/mixer-operator/README.md

 ## API

+The service provides:

-The service provides singe endpoint `POST /mix` that generates tx from the note and account and returns tx id
+* `POST /api/v1/mix` endpoint that generates tx from the note and account and returns `tx_id`
+* `POST /api/v1/mix/delayed` endpoint that put note execution request into the queue to be excuted later with given delay in milliseconds and return `task_id`
+* `POST /api/v1/mix/delayed/status/<task_id>` endpoint that returns note execution status for given `task_id`

 ## Configuration